OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 - Optimization of created project folder structure.
 - Improved getting start experience of creating new project for Bot.
 - Upgrade Sample apps.
 Enable CI/CD workflow for Todo-List with Azure backend sample.
 More samples are coming, view them at [Sample GitHub open source repo](https://github.com/OfficeDev/TeamsFx-samples)

-## 2.5.0 - Aug 23 2021

-Incremental version for Teams Toolkit with multiple bugs fixed and the following updates：

-New Feature:

-- Enable create project from quick start page.
-- Enable report issue from local debug pop-up error message.
-- Enable CI/CD workflow with Github Actions.
-Check [CI/CD instructions](https://github.com/OfficeDev/TeamsFx/tree/dev/docs/cicd) to learn how to use.

-Enhancement:

-- Update new CLI progress bar.
-- Improve some UI experience.
-- Add more information in the output error message of debug.

-## 2.4.1 - Aug 10 2021

-Incremental version for Teams Toolkit with multiple bugs fixed and the following updates：

-New Feature:

-- Add extension accessiblity for the disabled.
-- Add CLI command 'teamsfx preview' to preview SPFx apps.

-Enhancement:

-- A/B testing for Tree View design.
-You may randomly see either one of two different Tree View layouts in the side bar.

-## 2.3.1 - July 26 2021

-Incremental version for Teams Toolkit with multiple bugs fixed and the following updates：

-New Feature:

-- Add CLI command 'teamsfx preview' to directly preview Teams apps after scaffolding.
-- For multiple developers collaborate on one project, Teams Toolkit enables developers to create their own local environment by pressing F5.
-- Add encryption to secret data in .userdata file, and support view/edit secret data through VS Code UI and CLI tool.

-Enhancement:

-- Speed up the installation of npm dependency for debugging experience.